trchopan/chop.dev/content/posts/concurrency-with-haskell/index.md

 We've only just barely scratched the surface of what you can do with Haskell.
 If you're interested in learning more, please [check out our Haskell Syllabus](https://www.fpcomplete.com/haskell-syllabus) for a recommended learning route.
 There's also lots of content on the [haskell-lang get started page](https://haskell-lang.org/get-started).
 And if you want to learn more about concurrency, check out the [async tutorial](https://haskell-lang.org/library/async).

 FP Complete also provides corporate and group webinar training sessions.
-Please [check out our training page](https://www.fpcomplete.com/training) for more information, or see our [consulting page](https://www.fpcomplete.com/consulting) for how we can help your team succeed with devops and functional programming.
+Please [check out our training page](https://www.fpcomplete.com/training) for more information, or see our [consulting page](https://www.fpcomplete.com/consulting) for how we can help your team succeed with devops and functional programing.

 ## Advanced questions {#advanced-questions}